 Shared Ride Services

-The upside to using Uber is that your private car will pull right up to the airport and drop you off right in front of the cruise terminal.
-But, the one issue with this mode of transportation is quality control.
+The biggest benefit to using these ride share services is convenience.
+Your private car will pull right up to the airport and drop you off right in front of the cruise terminal.
+However, the one issue with this mode of transportation can be quality control.
 We have had some great and some not so great Uber drivers.
 Depending on the driver, you might have to load your own luggage into the vehicle.
-Also, you can’t reserve a car in advance, so you might have to wait a few minutes for the vehicle to arrive.
-Our experience has been less than 10 minutes though.
+We have also experienced some language barriers.
+Further, you can’t reserve a car in advance, so you might have to wait a few minutes for the vehicle to arrive.

 Renting a Car

 Technically, you can also rent a car and drive to Port Canaveral.
 You can usually get a great deal on a car from the airport.
 Using your automobile club or similar association, you can often reserve a midsize car, which will seat four and your luggage, for about $50.
-The benefit here is that you can make a pit stop at a local grocery store to grab some bottled water or anything else you may have forgotten.
 There is a car rental office only a few miles from the cruise terminal with shuttles running back and forth to Port Canaveral throughout the day.

 When you factor in gas and cost for the car, it still works out to be cheaper than a private car, especially for a family of four.
 There is also the added bonus of being able to travel at your own pace.
-If you are arriving to Florida the day before your cruise, renting a car at the airport might be the best option, as you can explore the local area before hopping on your cruise ship.
+If you are arriving to Florida a day or more before your cruise, renting a car at the airport might be the best option, as you can visit local area attractions prior to your cruise.

 What is your preferred method of transportation from the Orlando Airport to Port Canaveral?
 Which of these services have you used in the past?
-Drop us an anchor below with your suggestions and tips for this long haul to the cruise terminal.
+Drop us an anchor below with your tips for cruising from Port Canaveral.